Harvesting nasturtium: timing & practical tips

 Are nasturtium flowers edible?

-Eating nasturtium flowers can be done both when the flowers are open as well as closed.
+Yes, nasturtium flowers can be eaten both open and closed.

 Are the seeds of nasturtium edible?

-The seed capsules of the plant are used, among other things, in their unripe state.
+Yes, nasturtium seed pods are often used in their unripe state.
 As already mentioned, they are popular as a substitute for capers.
-However, the ripe, dried seeds can also be used as a pepper substitute.
-For this purpose, they should always be freshly ground.
+Nonetheless, the ripe, dried seeds can also be used as a pepper substitute.
+Here it is important to always freshly grind the dried seeds.

 Using nasturtium in the kitchen

-Nasturtiums taste best freshly picked – for example in herb butter and curd, as a spicy salad ingredient or as an edible flower decoration.
+Nasturtiums taste best freshly picked, whether it be as a spicy ingredient in a salad, herb butter, sour cream herb dip, or as an edible flower decoration.
 The flowers filled with cream cheese are a special delicacy.
-The larger leaves can also be filled like grape leaves.
-If you want to visually enhance your drinks, you can freeze the nasturtium flowers in ice cube moulds.
+The larger leaves can also be stuffed like grape leaves.
+If you want to visually enhance your drinks, you can freeze nasturtium flowers in ice cube trays.

 Properties and effects of nasturtium

 The mustard oil glycosides give nasturtium its pungent, cress-like taste.
 Their antimicrobial effect against bacteria, viruses and fungi is undisputed.
-In 2013, the greater nasturtium (Tropaeolum majus) was even named medicinal plant of the year.
+In 2013, the garden nasturtium (Tropaeolum majus) was even named medicinal plant of the year.
 The plant extract is often used to prevent urinary tract infections and colds.
-But nasturtium also contains other healthy ingredients – including vitamin C, carotenoids, flavonoids and sulphur.
+But nasturtium also contains other healthy ingredients, including vitamin C, carotenoids, flavonoids and sulphur.

 Did you know that the flowers and bulbs of certain lily species (Lilium) can be eaten?
-In our article on edible flowers, you can get inspired about other splashes of colour with which you can decorate your dishes.
+Get inspired about other splashes of colour with which you can decorate your dishes in our article on edible flowers.